When Does Multi-Agent Collaboration Help? An Entropy Perspective: Deep Analysis

-\textbf{Stable and Low Entropy for Simple Problems.} On \texttt{GSM8K}, the top features include final answer length and dispersion of early-round agent uncertainty (with \(\bar{I} \in [0.51, 0.56]\) and \(|\rho| \leq 0.15\)), indicating only a mild influence on predicted correctness.
+\textbf{Stable and Low Entropy for Simple Problems.} On \texttt{GSM8K}, the top features include final answer length and dispersion of early-round agent entropy (with \(\bar{I} \in [0.51, 0.56]\) and \(|\rho| \leq 0.15\)), indicating only a mild influence on predicted correctness.
 In contrast, overall round-1 entropy (\(\bar{I} \approx 0.47\), \(\rho \approx -0.64\)) and the stability index which measures consistency of entropy across agents (\(\bar{I} \approx 0.44\), \(\rho \approx -0.79\)), are both highly predictive and strongly negatively correlated with success.
-This suggests that simple problems are best solved when agents converge quickly to low-entropy, stable answers.
+This suggests that \textbf{simple problems are solved when agents converge quickly to low-entropy, stable answers.}

-\textbf{Balanced Exploration for Medium Problems.} On \texttt{Math500}, high average per-agent reasoning entropy (\(\bar{I} \approx 0.77, \rho \approx 0.63\)) and longer reasoning time in round 1 (\(\bar{I} \approx 0.15, \rho \approx 0.71\)) correlate positively with MAS success, suggesting that medium-difficulty problems benefit from sustained, moderately uncertain exploration.
-Conversely, excessive early uncertainty, measured by maximum total entropy across agents in round 1 (\(\rho \approx -0.73\)), and verbose final answers (\(\rho \approx -0.48\)) strongly predict failure.
-Notably, median round-1 entropy also shows a negative correlation (\(\rho \approx -0.36\)), indicating that while some uncertainty aids discovery, uncontrolled divergence hinders consensus.
-Together, these findings show that on medium-difficulty problems, MAS succeeds when agents explore long enough with moderate uncertainty, but avoid excessive early divergence, and converge on a concise answer.
+\textbf{Balanced Exploration for Medium Problems.} On \texttt{Math500}, high average per-agent reasoning entropy (\(\bar{I} \approx 0.77, \rho \approx 0.63\)) and longer reasoning time in round 1 (\(\bar{I} \approx 0.15, \rho \approx 0.71\)) correlate positively with MAS success, suggesting that medium-difficulty problems benefit from sustained exploration with moderate entropy.
+Conversely, excessive early entropy, measured by maximum total entropy across agents in round 1 (\(\rho \approx -0.73\)), and verbose final answers (\(\rho \approx -0.48\)) strongly predict failure.
+Notably, median round-1 entropy also shows a negative correlation (\(\rho \approx -0.36\)), indicating that while some entropy aids discovery, uncontrolled divergence hinders consensus.
+The divergence between mean and median correlations suggests a right-skewed entropy distribution: moderate sustained entropy benefits MAS, whereas rare extreme spikes dominate the median signal and predict failure.
+Together, these findings show that \textbf{on medium-difficulty problems, MAS succeeds when agents explore long enough with moderate entropy, but avoid excessive early divergence, and converge on a concise answer.}